-The Project Management Office’s (PMO) Today and tomorrow
+PPMO The Project Management Office’s (PMO) Today and tomorrow

-As we close out the year 2020 and start thinking about 2021, I wanted to share some thoughts if you plan to revamp or create from scratch a business PMO in the coming year.
+What are PMO Aspirations for excellence in 2021?
+I wanted to share some thoughts if you plan to revamp or create from scratch a business PMO in the coming year.
 What I have here below are what I believe could be considered aspirations for excellence to strive for within your PMO that are focused on driving strategic initiatives throughout the organization.
 As a reminder, a strategic PMO is where the organization keeps the overall strategy document that senior executives have produced, setting the vision, and priorities that everyone should focus their energy on.
 This strategy document helps identify those projects and programs that should receive the majority of the energy and should keep the organization from straying from the core mission.
 Let’s jump into the aspirations for excellence now.

-Strategy and operations
+PMO Excellence: Strategy and operations

 - The PMO promotes collaboration and coordination across functional departments and teams.
 Strives for accountability and clear ownership to achieve goals.